dilipsundarraj1/modern-java-v2/modern-java/explore-latest-java-features/src/main/java/com/modernjava/streamgatherers/StreamGatherersDemo.md

 - Reset counter between different scan operations
 - Demonstrate how scan differs from fold by showing intermediate values

+**Key Characteristics**:
+- Produces one output for each input element
+- Shows intermediate states of accumulation
+- Useful for progress tracking and incremental analysis
+- Can use external variables (like AtomicInteger) for complex calculations

 ---

 ### Prompt 5: Concurrent Mapping Operations - Parallel Processing